thomasjfisher/Portfolio/README.md

 ![Screenshot of Resume from my iPhoneX](/src/img/resume_phone_view.jpg)

 ^The above image is a screenshot from my phone.
-Google Chrome Dev Tools only linked and showed my resume when I was viewing as desktop view.
+Google Chrome Dev Tools only linked and showed my resume when I was viewing as desktop view, but it does work on iPhone and iPad, tested myself.